chec/commercejs-examples/templates/guide-template.md

 # Project Title

-One line of project description goes here
+One line of project description goes here.

 [Live Demo]()

 ## Overview

-A summary of project's intent or overview of what will be accomplished
+A summary of project's intent or overview of what will be accomplished.
 1. ...
 2. ...
 3. ...

 ### Requirements

-List the software or tools needed
+List the software or tools needed.
 - 1st tool
 - 2nd tool
 - 3rd tool

 ### Prerequisites

-List prerequisite knowledge if any
+List prerequisite knowledge if any.
 - ...
 - ...
 - ...